|<< Previous||Contents||Next >>|

 - Promote rideshare.

-- Consider changing high occupancy vehicle (HOV) lanes from
+- Consider changing high occupancy vehicle (HOV) lanes from two-plus to three-plus.

 - Promote HOV during construction.